 Medway's popular town centres serve a population of over 275,000 - one of the largest conurbations in the south east outside London.
 There are excellent transport links from the capital, continent and beyond, including HS1 rail services with a journey time from London as short as 34 minutes.
-At the same time, abundant countryside and outstanding green spaces are just minutes away.
+At the same time, abundant countryside and award-winning green spaces are just minutes away.

-Medway attracts over 4.6m visitors each year, many enjoying our array of free festivals and events, and unrivalled military, religious and industrial heritage.
-The River Medway has an increasingly bustling and vibrant waterfront - distinct from its protected and highly-valued marshland areas - and is at the heart of Medway's plans.
+Medway attracts over 4.6m visitors each year, many enjoying our array of free festivals and events, and world-class military, religious and industrial heritage.
+The River Medway has an increasingly bustling and vibrant waterfront with exciting development opportunities - distinct from its protected and highly-valued marshland areas - and is at the heart of Medway's plans.

 Culturally, Medway excels.
-It is home to the highest concentration of listed buildings and scheduled monuments in the country, two theatres, and the Royal Engineers Museum,
+It is home to the highest concentration of listed buildings and scheduled monuments in the country, two theatres, and the Royal Engineers Museum, Library and Archive (the only designated collection in Kent).